SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ---

 2.1 Select you country/region, enter a company name and decide your preferred language.
-Accept the T&Cs and click on **Next** afterwards.
+Accept the Terms & Conditions and click on **Next** afterwards.

 ![Microsoft SharePoint](./images/mss_0090.png)